united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Getting started/connecting-machines-creating-dashboards/index.md

 **Interaction with sensorconnect (Plug and Play connection of IO-Link Senosors):**

-With the help of Sensorconnect, various sensors can be connected quickly and easily via an IFM gateway.
+With the help of sensorconnect, various sensors can be connected quickly and easily via an IFM gateway.
 The sensor values are automatically extracted from the software stack and made available via [MQTT](http://www.steves-internet-guide.com/mqtt-works/).

 To get a quick and easy overview of the available MQTT messages and topics, we recommend using the [MQTT Explorer](http://mqtt-explorer.com/).
 If you don't want to install aadditional software, you can use the MQTT-In node to subscribe to all available topics by subscribing to  `#` and then directing the messages of the MQTT-In nodes into a debugging node.
 You can then view the messages in the Node-RED debugging window and get information about the topic and the available data points.